rsms/js-lru/README.md

 - The "head" and "tail" are "entries" -- an entry might have a "newer" and an "older" entry (doubly-linked, "older" being close to "head" and "newer" being closer to "tail").

+- Key lookup is done by aid from a key-entry map based on a native object, which in most cases means `O(1)` complexity.
+This comes at a very low memory cost (for storing two extra pointers for each entry).

 Fancy ASCII art illustration of the general design: